The Long History of LGBTQ+ Advocacy in Laguna Beach

 As an art colony in the 1960s, the city experienced its share of the ‘hippie' culture as well, but that gave way to a new group of people who put the small town on the map: the White House Press Corps.

 During the Nixon years, when President Nixon visited his home in San Clemente, the press corps took up residence at Surf & Sand Resort.
 Fledgling reporters like Tom Brokaw, Dan Rather and Diane Sawyer were frequent guests.
 Newscasters would do stand-ups from the beach in front of the hotel.

 As Orange County continued to develop in the 1980s and beyond, environmentalists worked to create a Greenbelt of preserved land around Laguna Beach, purchasing some and getting other land donated from the Irvine Company.

 Today, Laguna Beach has become a full-fledged resort destination.
-Newer hotel additions include the Montage Laguna Beach and The Ranch at Laguna Beach.
+Resort hotels include the Montage Laguna Beach, Surf & Sand Resort and The Ranch at Laguna Beach.

 Laguna's universal allure is best expressed on a famous gate built in 1935 that today stands at the corner of Forest and Park Avenues.
 It reads, "This gate hangs well and hinders none, refresh and rest, then travel on."

 A LOOK BACK – A Timeline of Laguna Beach, California